Ukraine to Latvia

 Ukrainian civilians, who have suffered from violence during the Russian war in Ukraine, have access to state-funded abortion in Latvia.
 In order to receive the service, Ukrainian civilians must obtain an identity document and make an appointment to a specialist.
 The full list of facilities making the procedure, is available here.

-Every child who has arrived in Latvia as a refugee from Ukraine has the opportunity to receive education in the state language or in the minority language at the pre-school and primary education level.
+Every child who has arrived in Latvia as a refugee from Ukraine has the opportunity to receive education in the state language or in a minority education programme in Ukranian language at the pre-school and primary education level.
 Also, children will be able to attend interest education groups without any restrictions.
 Information on admission procedures in schools is available on the website of the Ministry of Education and Science.

 The Children's Clinical University Hospital (BKUS) provides all necessary medical care to children from Ukraine.
 To apply for medical assistance and examinations, please call +371 256 801 40 .
 Information on the support provided can be found on the BKUS website.
 Information on vaccination for children is available here.

 Information on what to do if: